saucelabs/sauce-docs/docs/testfairy/testfairy.md

 TestFairy's feedback features help users provide feedback by shaking their device or taking a screenshot.
 A report can automatically be posted to Jira along with the session video recording, logs, metrics, and crash reports.

-For more information, see [Submitting User Feedback](/test-fairy/testing-an-app/testers/user-feedback/).
+For more information, see [Getting Feedback](/testfairy/testing-an-app/feedback/).

 ## Security